programmer290399/WH-07-Trivago-analog-for-MOOCS/readme.md

 **Getting Started :-**
 > 1. Create a clone copy of this Directory
 > 2. Deploy the backend (which is in main branch).
-> 3.Built the Frontend into a apk.
+> 3. Built the Frontend into a apk.
-> 4.Install the Apk on any android Device.
+> 4. Install the Apk on any android Device.
-> 5.!Boom you are good to go.
+> 5. !Boom you are good to go.